Learn how to make the best smoked chicken wings with crispy skin using a Pit Boss pellet grill!

 Since we are finishing these HOT, you want to avoid any rubs with sugar in them or it will burn on the chicken wings and leave an acrid taste.

-So choose any savory, no sugar rub you like and sprinkle it on generously on all sides of each chicken wing
+So choose any savory, no sugar rub you like and sprinkle it on generously on all sides of each chicken wing.
+We like using Bad Byron's Butt Rub, which has NO sugar.

 Again, no need to oil them up, this will just inhibit the skin from getting crispy.

-We are particular fans of Kosmos Wing Dust because they have a whole lineup of rub flavors specifically made for chicken wings with LITTLE to NO sugar depending on the flavor you choose.
+We are particular fans of Kosmos Wing Dust because they have a whole lineup of rub flavors specifically made for chicken wings, but the dust goes on at the VERY END, after the chicken wing are fully cooked and crispy.

 - Kosmos Q’s BBQ Buffalo Wing Dust Seasoning will take the cooking to the next level by transforming poultry into lip-smacking, delicious meat